I Just Want A Baby...

 The work of infertility counselling is often challenging and humbling.
 Clients living through the ups and downs of treatments face a process that seems to consume large amounts of extended time and energy.
 The counsellor can never know if a client or couple will achieve their desire, and have a family of their own.
 Allowing space to express all of the uncertainties and hopes along the way is vitally important, until such time as a resolution is found.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 About Helen Swords

 Can I help you?
 Who should you talk to, and can anyone really help?
 I will genuinely try my best to do just that.
-Accredited with the UK Council for Psychotherapy, for 20 years I have worked as a psychotherapist, counsellor and supervisor, offering successful high quality support to adult men and women, including couples, and young people when life has become difficult
+Accredited with the UK Council for Psychotherapy, for 20 years I have worked as a psychotherapist, counsellor and supervisor, offering successful high quality support to adult men and women, including couples, and young people when life has become difficult.

-Life can seem dark at… Read more
+Life can seem dark a… Read more

-Located in Amersham and Hammersmith.
+Located in Chesham and Hammersmith.

 Can also offer telephone appointments.

 To book an appointment, please get in contact: